compomics/moFF/README.md

 `python moff.py --inputtsv sample_folder/20080311_CPTAC6_07_6A005.txt  --raw_repo sample_folder/ --tol 1O --output_folder output_moff --peptide_summary 1 `

 WARNING : the raw file names MUST be the same of the input file otherwise the script gives you an error !

-NOTE: All the parameters related to the the time windows (rt_w,rt_p, rt_p_match) are basicaly the half of the entire time windows where the apex peak is searched or the XiC is retrieved.
+NOTE: all the parameters related to the the time windows (rt_w,rt_p, rt_p_match) are basicaly the half of the entire time windows where the apex peak is searched or the XiC is retrieved.
+For a correct rt windows, we suggest to set the **rt_p** value equal or slighly greater to the __dynamic exclusion duration set in your machine.__
+We suggest also to set the rt_p_match always slightly bigger than tha values used for rt_p

 You can also specify directly the raw file using:
 `python moff.py --inputtsv sample_folder/20080311_CPTAC6_07_6A005.txt  --inputraw sample_folder/20080311_CPTAC6_07_6A005.raw --tol 1O --output_folder output_moff`